Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: SMPD principle of operation

 \subsection{Device design}

-The SMPD device (see Fig.~\ref{fig:device_overview}a and b) consists of a transmon qubit (mode $q$, frequency $\omega_q$), capacitively coupled to two harmonic oscillator modes, called respectively the buffer (mode $b$, frequency $\omega_b$), and the waste (mode $w$, frequency $\omega_w$).
+The SMPD device (see Figs.~\ref{fig:device_overview}a and b) consists of a transmon qubit (mode $q$, frequency $\omega_q$), capacitively coupled to two harmonic oscillator modes, called the buffer (mode $b$, frequency $\omega_b$), and the waste (mode $w$, frequency $\omega_w$).
 The buffer is connected to the input line of the device through another resonator at frequency $\omega_{pb}$.
 The latter serves as Purcell filter to decouple the qubit from the input line, while also setting the effective buffer energy coupling rate $\kappa_{\mathrm{b,c}}$.
-The total energy loss rate of the buffer resonator is $\kappa_b = \kappa_{\mathrm{b,c}}+\kappa_{\mathrm{b,i}}$, with $\kappa_{\mathrm{b,i}}$ the internal losses of the buffer.
+The total energy-loss rate of the buffer resonator is $\kappa_b = \kappa_{\mathrm{b,c}}+\kappa_{\mathrm{b,i}}$, where $\kappa_{\mathrm{b,i}}$ represents the internal losses of the buffer.
 The waste is connected to an output line through another Purcell filter, at frequency $\omega_{pw}$, with a rate $\kappa_w$.
-Other relevant parameters are the qubit energy relaxation time $T_1$ and equilibrium excited state population, $p_{\mathrm{th},q}$, which varies with the qubit temperature $T$ as $p_{\mathrm{th},q} = \frac{1}{e^{\frac{\hbar \omega_q}{k_{B}T}}-1}$.
-In this formula, $T$ is not necessarily the cryostat base temperature, as various heating effects (due to infra-red radiation in particular) may lead to a higher effective qubit temperature.
+Other relevant parameters are the qubit energy-relaxation time $T_1$ and equilibrium excited-state population, $p_{\mathrm{th},q}$, which varies with the qubit temperature $T$, in the $T \ll \hbar\omega/k_B$ limit, as $p_{\mathrm{th},q} = \frac{1}{e^{\frac{\hbar \omega_q}{k_{B}T}}-1}$.
+In this formula, $T$ is not necessarily the cryostat base temperature, as various heating effects (due to infrared radiation in particular) may lead to a higher effective qubit temperature.

-For optimal operation as an energy detector, both the frequency and bandwidth of the device need to be matched to the source of interest, be it a spin~\cite{balembois_cyclically2024, wang_single-electron_2023} or a dark matter candidate~\cite{braggio_quantum-enhanced_2024}.
-Frequency tuning is achieved by inserting a SQUID in the buffer mode, resulting in a buffer frequency $\omega_{b}(\phi_b)$ that depends on the flux threading the buffer SQUID loop, $\phi_b$.
+For optimal operation as an energy detector, both the frequency and bandwidth of the device need to be matched to the source of interest, be it a spin~\cite{balembois_cyclically2024, wang_single-electron_2023} or a dark-matter candidate~\cite{braggio_quantum-enhanced_2024}.
+Frequency tuning is achieved by inserting a superconducting quantum interference device (SQUID) into the buffer mode, resulting in a buffer frequency $\omega_{b}(\phi_b)$ that depends on the flux threading the buffer SQUID loop, $\phi_b$.
 An asymmetric SQUID is purposely chosen to minimize sensitivity to flux noise.
-Bandwidth tuning is achieved by inserting a second SQUID in the Purcell filter mode, resulting in a buffer coupling rate $\kappa_{\mathrm{b,c}}(\phi_{\mathrm{pb}})$ that depends on the flux threading the Purcell SQUID loop, $\phi_{\mathrm{pb}}$.
-This SQUID is symmetric to maximize the bandwidth tuning range.
+Bandwidth tuning is achieved by inserting a second SQUID into the Purcell filter mode, resulting in a buffer coupling rate $\kappa_{\mathrm{b,c}}(\phi_{\mathrm{pb}})$ that depends on the flux threading the Purcell SQUID loop, $\phi_{\mathrm{pb}}$.
+This SQUID is symmetric to maximize the bandwidth-tuning range.

-\subsection{Four-Wave Mixing}
+\subsection{Four-wave mixing}